DevanshChugh/NewsWebsite/README.md

 ## Prerequisites

 - [NewsAPI](https://newsapi.org/): You need to obtain an API key from NewsAPI to use this application.
-Replace `"YOUR_API_KEY"` in the JavaScript code with your actual API key.
+Replace `"c34452b0cefc4f65bda45c8a65b852f7"` in the JavaScript code with your actual API key.

 ## Getting Started